Ross Mathews: Emmy-Winning 'Drag Race' Educates By Showing 'Humanity' In Gay Stories

 The Celebrity Fit Club and Chelsea Lately star did not hesitate when invited to be a guest judge on Season 6 of the popular reality competition.
 He was shocked the following year, he said, to join RuPaul, Michelle Visage and Queer Eye for the Straight Guy alum Carson Kressley on the panel full-time.

 “It’s one of those things where you look behind you like, ‘Are you talking to me?’” he said in typically self-effacing fashion.
-“I don’t know why they asked me.
-I don’t know why they chose me, but I said ‘yes’ before he could finish the sentence.”
+“I don’t know why they chose me, but I said ‘yes’ before he could finish the sentence.”

-The Season 9 jump from LOGO TV to VH1 made for Drag Race’s year biggest ever.
+The Season 9 jump from LOGO TV to VH1 made for Drag Race’s biggest year ever.
 Its surge in popularity, evidenced by eight Emmy nods, also expands the show’s ability to raise awareness of queer culture – whether that is the intent of the program or not.

 “I don’t think you’re ever going to see a history lesson — a Drag 101 — on the show,” Mathews asserted.